-The Chartered Institution of Highways & Transportation (CIHT) has called for a ‘balanced and pragmatic approach' to automated vehicle (AV) regulation, with a focus on safety, sustainability and ‘the effective operation of the UK's transport networks'.
+The Chartered Institution of Highways & Transportation (CIHT) has called for a ‘balanced and pragmatic approach' to automated vehicle (AV) regulation, stressing that deployment ‘must align with established transport policy objectives' such as decarbonisation, accessibility, place-based planning and public health.

 Sue Percy FCIHT CBE, Chief Executive, CIHT, said: ‘Automated vehicles have the potential to deliver real benefits, particularly in improving safety and accessibility, but they must be introduced in a way that supports a sustainable and integrated transport system.
-Regulation should ensure that automation works for people and places, not against them.'
+Regulation should ensure that automation works for people and places, not against them.

 CIHT also noted that AVs will need to operate safely within ‘complex, real-world environments' such as on roads with temporary layouts, variable speed limits and with road markings that are sometimes inconsistent.

-Due to this, it stated that local authorities will need both financial and technical support to adapt to ‘manage the additional demands' that come with adapting networks to AVs, such as digital mapping, data management and cybersecurity.
+As a result, it stated that local authorities will need both financial and technical support to adapt to ‘manage the additional demands' that come with adapting networks to AVs, such as digital mapping, data management and cybersecurity.

 The full CIHT response can be found here.